eduardotrzan/reservation/README.md

 	information per region/node.
 	* Problems from vertical partition might happen.
 Different region/node creates complexity on joins and aggregations.

+Materialized Views
+It's a table which would contain the information pulled by a query.
+The good part of having it is that high demanding queries that rely in different aggregations could be improved by having it's data stored in a table where it's content reflects the needed query.
+Materialized views can be indexed and refreshed.
+This approach goes well with Command Query Responsibility Segregation (CQRS), where different actions (Create, Update, Delete) goes in a different flow from the Read.

+On the hand, a high demanding insert scenario would for the materialized view to be refreshed with frequency which would increase the load of the DB for each time it is refreshed.
+Also in a sharded environment, the materialized view wouldn't cover all data.

 #### Memcached / Redis
 In-memory caching could improve search for availability, avoiding hitting the DB too many times.
 They could scale the in the same way as the points above for the DB.